 5 Benefits of a Globalized Supply Chain

 The onset of globalization means supply chain management is more complex and business critical than ever before.
-As a logistics manager or business owner, it falls on you, and it is your responsibility to know how globalization can benefit your operation.
+As supply chain managers or business owners, the logistics falls on you, and it is your responsibility to know how globalization can benefit your operation.

 1. Reach new customers in new markets around the world – Globalization simplifies communication between business owners, vendors, and customers and therefore makes it easier to reach new markets and stay connected with customers no matter where they are in the globe.